arunjandaur/xas_analysis/README.md

 	Other functionality: Provide a snapshot and excited atom, and fetch xyz coordinates

-Questions for Arun:
-	*In Nodal_graph, what is the index that the spectroscopy is mapping to? how do we know what index each is stored in?

 TRAC instructions:
 Make a trac account and get David to authorize you to pull the repo